tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   Message Size: 7 bytes

-  ✓ iKettle 2.0   ✓ Smarter Coffee
+  ✓ iKettle 2.0   ✓ SmarterCoffee

   There is correlation between the temperature the watersensor and the base.
 How higher the temperature how higher the watersensor with the same volume of water.

   Response iKettle: <STATUSKETTLE><TEMPERATURE><WATERSENSORBITSHIGH><WATERSENSORBITSLOW><??>

-  Response Smarter Coffee: <STATUSCOFFEE><WATERLEVEL><WIFISTRENGTH???/WATERSENSORBITSLOW???>
+  Response SmarterCoffee : <STATUSCOFFEE><WATERLEVEL><WIFISTRENGTH???/WATERSENSORBITSLOW???>
                            <STRENGTH><CUPS>

   STATUSKETTLE